fmenescardi/Melting-Behavior-and-Phase-Stability-of-CaO-from-Neural-Network-Potentials/README.md

 # Melting Behavior and Phase Stability of CaO from Neural Network Potentials

-This repository contains the potential files, and computational scripts associated with the study of Calcium Oxide (CaO) phase stability and melting behavior under extreme conditions.
+This repository provides representative input files and trained MLIP parameters supporting the study of CaO melting behavior under extreme conditions.

 ## Data Availability
 The full dataset supporting this work is available at Zenodo: https://doi.org/10.5281/zenodo.19814455